 Some of the stressors can accompany specific developmental events, such as:

-The Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5) defines Adjustment Disorder as “the presence of emotional or behavioral symptoms in response to an identifiable stressor/s, which occurred within three months of the beginning of the stressor/s.
-In addition, one or both of the following criteria must exist:
+The Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5) defines adjustment disorder as “the presence of emotional or behavioral symptoms in response to an identifiable stressor/s, which occurred within three months of the beginning of the stressor/s.”
+Criteria for adjustment disorder include one or both of the following: